 - Research – We may use or disclose information about you for research projects.
 Research projects must go through a special process that protects the confidentiality of your information.

-- Fundraising – We may disclose health information to a business associate or KH related foundation for the purpose of raising funds for the organization.
+- Fundraising – We may disclose health information to a business associate or Kootenai Health related foundation for the purpose of raising funds for the organization.
 They will however, provide you with information about how you can opt out of future fundraising communication.

-- Idaho Health Data Exchange (IHDE).
-We participate in the IHDE which allows medical professionals, payers, and state government to access information about you for treatment, payment, and health care operations.
-If you do not want the IHDE to use or disclose your information, you may obtain a Request to Restrict Disclosure of Health Information from Patient Access at the hospital, or front desk at a KH Clinic, or use the form provided on the KH web site.
+- Idaho Health Data Exchange (IHDE) – Kootenai Health participates in the IHDE which allows medical professionals, payers, and state government to access information about you for treatment, payment, and health care operations.
+If you do not want the IHDE to use or disclose your information, you must contact IHDE directly to opt-out.
+More information can be found at https://idahohde.org/patients/faqs/

 - Disclosure to and Notification of Family, Friends or Others involved in your care – Unless you object, we may use or disclose information to notify or help notify a family member or other person responsible for your care, your location and condition.
 We may also disclose to a family member, other relative, close personal friend or any other person you identify, information relative to that person’s involvement in your care or payment for your care.
 If you do not want family members or others notified please tell staff at the registration or front desk, and/or those caring for you.

-- Hospital Directory – Unless you object, the Hospital will use your name, location in the facility, general condition and religious affiliation for directory purposes.
+- Hospital Directory – Unless you object, Kootenai Health will use your name, location in the hospital, general condition and religious affiliation for directory purposes.
 That means that when you are a hospital patient, this information may be provided to members of the clergy and except for religious affiliation, to people who ask for you by name.
 If you do not want your health information listed in the hospital directory, please tell the Hospital Patient Access staff.

-You can ask to see or obtain a copy of your information by contacting the Health Information Management/Medical Record Department at the Hospital, the front desk staff at your Clinic, or by completing and submitting an Authorization for Release of Information on the KH web site.
+You can ask to see or obtain a copy of your health information by contacting the Health Information Management/ Medical Records Department at Kootenai.
+For more information on this process, visit us online here.
 We may charge you a reasonable, cost-based fee.

 You have a right to request changes to your health information.

 You can ask us to correct health information about you that you think is incorrect or incomplete.
-To request an amendment to your record, contact the author of the incorrect entry, the Privacy Officer, or complete and submit the Request for Amendment form on the KH web site.
+We may say “no” to your request, but we’ll tell you why in writing within 60 days.
+To request an amendment to your record, you may find the form and more information on the Kootenai Health web site: https://www.kh.org/patient-and-visitor-information/ medical-records/

 You have a right to request restrictions to uses and disclosures of your information.

-You may make your request with the Patient Access or Registration staff at the Hospital or the front desk staff at your Clinic, or by completing and submitting a Confidential Communications Request form on the KH web site.
+ou may make your request by completing a Confidential Communications Request form on the Kootenai web site: https://www.kh.org/patient-and-visitor-information/medical-records/

 The Privacy Officer may be reached at: